Duenke/ISTAPRO/ISTAPRO09-B.md

 **Post-conditions**
 * The technician will have resolved the issue.
-* The help ticket will be archieved in the system.
+* The help ticket will be archived in the system.
 * The user will resume normal operations.

 **Normal Flow**